GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 10. You will see a window saying "IntelliJ is now authorized to access your account."
 Close the browser window and return to IntelliJ.

 11. At the right-hand side of the Project popup, click the little arrow again.
 This time you'll see a list of applications managed by your account.
-Select "????"
+Select "Sample Project".

 12. Click the OK button.